 |Death: ||Dec.
 15, 1921|

-Fountain Fox MILLER, I was born in Monticello, Wayne, Kentucky on November 7, 1850 as the 11th child of Absalom and Hannah (BARTLESON) MILLER.
-His siblings numbered 4 girls and 7 boys with dates of birth between 1835 & 1850.
+Fountain Fox MILLER, I was born in Monticello, Wayne, Kentucky on November 7, 1850 as the 11th child of Absalom and Hannah (BARTLESON) MILLER's 11 children.
+His siblings, including himself, numbered 4 girls and 7 boys with dates of birth between 1835 & 1850.
 Their names were, in order of birth: Peggy, Nancy, Louisa Jane, unknown female, unknown male, Alexander Pearson, William, John Marion, Armstead, Marion, & Fountain Fox MILLER.
 [NOTE: The 2 unknown children, most likely twins, were both born and died in 1841.]